Alimddar/Alimddar/README.md

 <h3 align="left">💫 About Me:</h3>
 <p align="left">
-  I am a passionate backend developer from Azerbaijan, specializing in creating efficient and scalable web applications using FastAPI, Django, and NestJS.
+  I am a passionate backend developer from Azerbaijan, specializing in creating efficient and scalable web applications using FastAPI and NestJS.
 I have a keen interest in learning new technologies and love playing chess.
 Always up for a challenge and enjoy collaborating on innovative projects.
 </p>

 - 🌱 I’m currently learning **NestJs**
-- 💬 Ask me about **FastApi, Django**
+- 💬 Ask me about **FastApi**
 - 📫 How to reach me: **alimdarrmusayev9879@gmail.com**
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">